Carotid artery disease

 - Older age

-- Gender: men have a higher risk before age 75; women have a high risk after age 75
+- Gender: men have a higher risk before age 75, while women have a higher risk after age 75

 - Family history